BBVA/kapow/docs/source/examples/index.rst

    $ cat example.pow
    #
-   # This is a simple example of a .pow file
+   # This is a simple example of a pow file
    #
    echo '[*] Starting my script'